SwedbankPay/developer.swedbankpay.com/pay/getting-started.md

 ---
-title: Redirect
+title: Getting Started
 description: |
- Redirect is our simplest integration.
-The payer will be redirected to a secure Swedbank Pay hosted site and choose payment instrument.
+ Here you will learn about creating a payment, redirect the payer to our secure hosted paymentmenu.
 After the purchase, the payer will be redirected back to your website.
 menu_order: 300
 ---

 The integration consists of three main steps.
-**Creating** the payment order, **displaying** the payment menu, and **capturing** the funds.
-In addition, there are other post purchase options you need.
-We get to them later on.
+**Creating** the payment order, **redirecting** the payer to the paymentmenu, and **capturing** the funds.

 If you want to get an overview before proceeding, you can look at the [sequence diagram][sequence-diagram].
 It is also available in the sidebar if you want to